ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {{!TCP=RFC0793}} tunnel to a proxy, it lacks a method for doing so for UDP
 {{!UDP=RFC0768}} traffic.

-This document describes a protocol for tunnelling UDP to a proxy over HTTP.
-Unlike CONNECT, the proxy itself is identified with an absolute URL containing the traffic's destination.
-Clients generate those URLs using a URI Template
+This document describes a protocol for tunnelling UDP to a server acting as a UDP-specific proxy over HTTP.
+Unlike CONNECT, the UDP proxy itself is identified with an absolute URL containing the traffic's destination.
+Clients generate those URLs using a URI Template {{!TEMPLATE=RFC6570}}, per
-{{!TEMPLATE=RFC6570}}, per {{client-config}}.
+{{client-config}}.

 This protocol supports all versions of HTTP by using HTTP Datagrams
 {{!HTTP-DGRAM=I-D.ietf-masque-h3-datagram}}.
 When using HTTP/2 {{H2}} or HTTP/3